thatcherclough/StegEmbed/README.md

 To extract embedded text, StegEmbed:
 - Get the pixels from a given image.
-- Uses a pseudo random number generator and a given password to get the pixels with embedded the text.
+- Uses a pseudo random number generator and a given password as a seed to get the pixels with embedded the text.
 - Decrypts the text with a given password.
 - Decompresses the text.
 - Output the text to a new text file.